nalinahuja/qcd/README.md

 #### Back Directory
 <p align="justify">
-The back directory flag allows the user to swtich to the directory they most recently switched from and it uses the environment variable $OLDPWD by default to achieve this.
-If the $OLDPWD environment variable is not found, QCD will internally keep track of it.
+The back directory flag allows the user to swtich to the directory they most recently switched from and uses the environment variable $OLDPWD to achieve this.
+If the $OLDPWD environment variable is not defined, QCD will internally keep track of this information.
 </p>

 ```bash